TheArkive/IronToolbar_ahk2/README.md

         DeletingButton
         HotItemChange

-        - These events fire but do not currently populate data in dataObj.
+        - The following events fire but do not currently populate data in dataObj.
         CustomDraw, DupAccelerator, GetDispInfo, GetObject, GetTipInfo, MapAccelerator
         ReleasedCapture, ToolTipsCreated, WrapAccelerator, WrapHotItem
 ```